Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 Evaluation and management services provided the date before or on the date of a major surgical procedure will be considered part of the global surgery reimbursement and are not eligible for separate reimbursement.
 If the visit resulted in the initial decision to perform surgery separate reimbursement will be allowed for the evaluation and management service when appended with Modifier 57.

-For significant, separately identifiable and documented E/M services billed on the same day as a surgical procedure, use modifier 25 on the evaluation and management service to indicate the service was a distinct procedural service from the surgical procedure.
-Documentation in the member’s medical record must support that the evaluation and management services was truly distinct and separate from the surgical procedure performed.
+For significant, separately identifiable and documented E/M services billed on the same day as a surgical procedure, use modifier 25 on the evaluation and management service to indicate the service was a distinct and unrelated procedural service from the surgical procedure.
+Documentation in the member’s medical record must support that the evaluation and management services was truly distinct, unrelated, and separate from the surgical procedure performed.

 Screening PAP smear: